-Course entry requirements: Undergraduate LLB curriculum students: concurrent registration with RDL1006W.Graduate LLB students: concurrent registration with RDL1007H, RDL1006W, PBL2002W.
+Course entry requirements: Undergraduate LLB curriculum students: concurrent registration with RDL1006W.Graduate LLB students: concurrent registration with RDL1007F, RDL1006W, PBL2002W.

-This course aims to introduce students to the study of private law.
-In the first term, the course examines the nature of legal personality; the principles of legal capacity; and looks at the principles of domicile.
-From the second term, the course focuses on Family Law and looks particularly at the legal relationships between parents and children; the personal consequences of marriage; the law of marital property; divorce; and the law governing unmarried people who live in long-term domestic partnerships.
-The course also examines the ways in which South African family law is changing to become compliant with the Constitution and Bill of Rights.
-This course also aims to develop legal problem-solving skills.
+This course begins with an examination of the nature of legal personality; the principles of legal capacity; and looks at the principles of domicile.
+The bulk of the course focuses on family law and looks particularly at the legal relationships between parents and children; the personal consequences of marriages; the law of marital property; divorce; and the law governing long-term unmarried lifepartnerships.
+The course examines the ways in which South African family law is changing in order to become compliant with the Constitution and Bill of Rights.
+This is a foundational law course and focuses particularly on developing legal problem-solving skills.

-Assessment: Coursework: April test 5%, June test 15%, Assignments 15%, Five year curriculum year mark 5%, November examination (2 hours) 60%
+Assessment: Coursework: 40% November examination (2 hours) 60%